The Space of augmented stability conditions: Preliminaries

-Examples include stability conditions on the abelian category of finite modules over a finite dimensional algebra of finite global dimension.
+Examples of algebraic stability conditions include stability conditions with heart the abelian category of finite modules over a finite dimensional algebra of finite global dimension.
 As a consequence, any smooth and proper variety $X$ admitting a tilting bundle, such as a rational surface \cite{Tiltingrationalsurfaces}, has a connected component of $\Stab(X)$ consisting of stability conditions satisfying \eqref{E:mass_bound}. \end{ex}